5-minute read

 UK limited companies pay corporation tax on their profits.
-But what is corporation tax, when is it due, and what are the rates?
+But what is corporation tax, when is corporation tax due, and what are the rates?

 Corporation tax in the UK is a tax that limited companies need to pay on their profits.